Here’s the truth. When shit hits the fan you need a versatile tool that can help you with many different purposes.

 If you are looking for the best survival machete knife, the Camp 10 is a top contender.
 It’s a great survival tool that comes with a tough blade and a super-grippy handle for cutting, slicing, and digging in any challenging situation.
 All in all, it’s the perfect multitasking tool that’s ideal for your bug-out bag.

-With this machete, the first thing we liked is the solid quality of the blade.
+With this machete, the first thing we liked is the solid quality of the sharp blade.
 Top-grade stainless steel with a black powder coating makes it durable.
 As a bonus, it looks sinister.

 The fact is, it’s named after a traditional Nepalese knife that has an edge with an inward curve.

 There are seven holes on the blade that are termed “speed holes”.
 It reduces the weight of the machete and also looks cool.
-Keep in mind, the blade is razor-sharp.
+Keep in mind, the curved blade is razor-sharp.
 Just perfect for handling things when the going gets tough.

-Next, the 13.3 inches blade length with a drop point makes it ideal for intensive use.
+Next, the 13.3 inches machete blade with a drop point makes it ideal for intensive use.
 The chopping and cutting performance is excellent.
 The heavy design also helps to generate sufficient striking force for chopping logs.
 It’s also perfect for shaping or shaving wooden sticks.

 We loved the ergonomic and solidly built handle.
 With a large palm swell, the grip is comfortable and the overall balance it provides is great.
 That allows you to deliver a high impact with more ease.
 Additional feature- a lanyard hole for safety.